ricardo-ch/ricardo-orbs/src/jobs/README.md

 - **docker_layer_caching**: for enabling [docker layer caching](https://circleci.com/docs/2.0/docker-layer-caching/).
 Default is *true*
 - **prebuild_steps**: the list of steps that are executed to prepare building image/application.
 Default is none
 - **postbuild_steps**: the list of steps that are executed after building image/application.
 Default is none
+- **docker_template**: The ricardo-orbs has some "templates" for standard Dockerfiles for some languages.
+If you want to use one, set the corresponding enum value here (see the code for the values currently available).
+Note that if you want to use a Dockerfile from a template, you also need to remove the Dockerfile from your repository and add `Dockerfile` to the repo's `.gitignore`, to prevent Isopod from throwing a "working directory not clean" error.
+- **repository_version**: The version of the ricardo-orbs from which to get the Dockerfiles, it can be a tag or a branch.
+Only makes sense if `docker_template` is used.

 This job builds docker image and pushes the image to the private docker registry.
 Uses *isopod *****executor from orb.
 Attaches root workspace to access existing build outputs.